How to Make Your Computer Run Faster

 *Uncheck the top box and tick the second box down that says ‘Scan for and attempt recovery of bad sectors’

-This will take some time if you haven’t done it for a while – my parents had never done this and it took 4 hours to complete!
+This will take some time if you haven’t done it for a while – my parents had never done this and it took four hours to complete!

-These are just three simple things; they don’t take long and you should be able to see a difference with your computer’s performance immediately.
-Just remember to keep doing them – I usually put a weekly reminder on my gmail calendar so I do it at the weekend when I back up.
+These are just three simple things; they don’t take long and you should see a difference with your computer’s performance immediately.
+Try to do them regularly – I usually put a reminder in my Gmail calendar so I never forget.

 Comments are closed.